pdf-association/pdf-issues/docs/32000-2-2020/clause07.md

 the O field signifies that local time is now and later than UT, a HYPHEN-MINUS signifies that local time is earlier than UT, and the LATIN CAPITAL LETTER Z signifies that local time is equal to UT.
 If no UT information is specified,
 <del onMouseEnter="mouseEnter(this)" data-issue="251" data-iso="approved">the relationship of the specified time to UT shall be considered to be GMT.</del>
 <ins onMouseEnter="mouseEnter(this)" data-issue="251" data-iso="approved">the missing timezone offset shall be assumed to be the same as Greenwich Mean Time's timezone offset (+0'00).</ins>
-Regardless of whether the time zone is specified, the rest of the date shall be specified in local time.
+<del onMouseEnter="mouseEnter(this)" data-issue="251">Regardless of whether the time zone is specified, the rest of the date shall be specified in local time.</del>
 </p>

 <p>...</p>